 |Exclusions||None specified||Collective bargaining agreements excluded|

-While the federal government doesn’t require paid sick leave and, therefore, provides few details on how to set up a sick leave policy, the California Labor Commissioner’s Office provides a free 45-minute webinar to explain the sick time laws in California.
-They also provide free workplace posters in English and Spanish to explain the policy to your employees and answer frequently asked questions.
+While the federal government doesn’t require paid sick leave, and therefore provides few details on how to set up a sick leave policy, the California Labor Commissioner’s Office provides a free 45-minute webinar to explain the sick time laws in California.
+They also provide free workplace posters in English and Spanish to explain the policy to your employees and answers to some frequently asked questions.

 California Assembly Bill 304 increases sick leave requirements over and above what’s required by FMLA.
-In addition, there are local ordinances in major urban areas, such as San Francisco, Los Angeles, San Diego, and the surrounding communities.
+In addition, there are additional local ordinances in major urban areas such as San Francisco, Los Angeles, San Diego, and surrounding communities.
 Depending on where your business is located, you’ll need to abide by the stricter of these regulations in order to remain compliant when offering leave, including sick leave.

-The Family Medical Leave Act (FMLA) is a federal law that provides unpaid leave to employees who work in companies that employ more than 50 people in one location.
-This typically allows employees who have worked at least 1,250 hours per year to take time off for their own or for a family member’s medical needs.
-California laws providing for paid sick leave can help offset an employee’s lost wages when using FMLA.
+Family Medical Leave Act (FMLA) is a federal law that provides unpaid leave to employees who work in companies that employ over 50 people in one location.
+This typically allows an employee who has worked at least 1,250 hours per year to take time off for their own, or for a family member’s needs.
+California laws providing for paid sick leave can help offset an employee’s lost wages.

-The California Family Rights Act (CFRA) adds to the FMLA guideline and even provides a tool to help you calculate how much leave an employee may be eligible for.
+California Family Rights Act (CFRA) adds to the FMLA guideline, and even provides a tool to help you calculate how much leave an employee may be eligible for.

 How to Calculate Sick Leave in California

-Sick leave is calculated differently for part-time hourly vs. salaried employees as well as for employees paid based on commission or piece work.
+Sick leave is calculated differently for part-time hourly vs salaried employees as well as for employees paid based on commission or piece work.
 Regardless, accruals need to start on the employee’s 30th day of employment.
-Alternatively, employers can provide a lump sum of three days per year for full-time staff as long as it’s granted to new hires before their 120th day of employment.
+Or employers can provide a lump sum of three days per year for full time staff as long as it’s granted to new hires before their 120th day of employment.

 Hourly Sick Leave Accrual

-Pat (part-time employee) worked 45 hours in the bimonthly pay period.
-She accrued 1.5 hours of sick leave.
+You (part-time) and work 45 hours in the bimonthly pay period.
+You accrue 1.5 hours of sick leave.

 Salaried Sick Leave Accrual

-For employees who are salaried, you can estimate accruals based on a 40-hour work week by giving each salaried employee 1.33 hours of accrued sick time for every week worked.
-That ensures that, during the course of the year, they’ll reach the 24 hours per year of paid sick leave (three days per year) as required in California.
+For employees who are salaried, you can estimate accruals based on a 40-hour workweek, by giving each salaried employee 1.33 hours of accrued sick time for every week worked.
+That ensures that over the course of the year, they’ll reach the 24 hours per year of paid sick leave (three days per year) as required in California.

-Kerry (salaried employee) is paid every other week.
-He earns 2.66 hours of sick leave each pay period.
+You (salaried) are paid every other week.
+You earn 2.66 hours of sick leave each pay period.

 For workers paid by piece or commission, it’s best to pay out three days per year.
-To determine the pay rate for sick leave when a California worker is paid by the piece, you’ll need to determine how many pieces the employee was paid for (and at what rate) during the prior 90 days, and then use the average daily rate to pay sick leave.
+To determine the pay rate for sick leave when a California worker is paid by the piece, you’ll need to determine how many pieces the employee was paid for (and at what rate) over the prior 90 days and then use the average daily rate to pay sick leave.

-Cory assembled 450 units during the past 90 days, earning $25 per unit and averaging 7.5 units per day.
-His three days of sick leave should be paid at $187.50 per day.
+You assembled 450 units over the past 90 days, earning $25 per unit and averaging 7.5 units per day.
+Your three days of sick leave should be paid at $187.50 per day.

 7.5 units average per day x $25 per unit = $187.50 a day